Atlantic Herring Working Group Members

 Members: Deirdre Boelke, Ashleen Benson, Matt Cieri, Sarah Gaichas, Chris Legault, John Manderson.

-Terms of Reference to be addressed:
+Terms of Reference addressed:

-8) If possible, make a recommendation about whether there is a need to modify the current stock definition for future assessments.
+- If possible, make a recommendation about whether there is a need to modify the current stock definition for future assessments.

-9) For any research recommendations listed in SARC and other recent peer reviewed assessment and review panel reports, review, evaluate and report on the status of those research recommendations.
+- For any research recommendations listed in SARC and other recent peer reviewed assessment and review panel reports, review, evaluate and report on the status of those research recommendations.
 Identify new research recommendations.

-Data Meeting Agenda
+Model Meeting Agenda

 9:00 am – 5:00 pm

-- Introductions and logistics
+- Introduction and logistics

 - Approve agenda

-- Discard estimates
+- Refine model estimates

 9:00 am – 5:00 pm